erinelynch95/erinelynch95/README.md

 - 👋 Hi, I’m @erinelynch95
 - 👀 I’m interested in creating a portfolio of my projects
-- 🌱 I’m currently learning Python 3
+- 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on anything -- I'm still very new to this!
 - 📫 How to reach me ... erinelynch95@gmail.com